jelle619/Boot2Win/README.md

 sudo update-grub
 ```

-On Fedora, you may want to use the following command instead on legacy systems:
+On Fedora, you may want to use one of the following commands instead:

+Legacy:
 ```bash
 sudo grub2-mkconfig -o "$(readlink -e /etc/grub2.conf)"
 ```

-In some cases, also the following command should be used if you're using UEFI on Fedora:
+UEFI:
 ```bash
 sudo grub2-mkconfig -o "$(readlink /etc/grub2-efi.cfg)"
 ```